Construction Accident Claims

 Of these, lifting and handling accidents are by far the most common cause of injury.
 Yet it is falls from height, accounting for approximately 30% of all construction accident claims, that cause the most serious injuries.
 These range from broken bones and head injuries to internal injuries, paralysis and death.

-Who is responsible in construction accident claims?
+Who is responsible for construction accident claims?

 Construction accident claims tend to be very complicated.
 There are usually many companies, contractors, subcontractors, electricians, plumbers, roofers, joiners, scaffolders and so on at the site and it is not always easy to assign blame for the cause of an injury.
 Responsibility might even fall on a company that you do not know about, such as the owner of the site or a company that has supplied materials.